-- Annual production rate (ROM ore) to be constrained by processing capacities of 3.4 Million tons per year (Mtpy). - Ore cut-off grades of approximately 3.75% K2O (Area 1) and 3.50% K2O (Area 2) were utilized during the active mining phase for approximately 28 years of the project for ore going directly to the processing facility.
-Lower grade ores down to 2.75% K2O are placed in temporary low-grade stockpiles.
-Once active mining ceases in Area 1 and Area 2, the low-grade ore stockpiles are reclaimed and sent to the processing facility.
-Low-grade ore stockpile reclamation occurs for roughly an additional 18 years. - Maximize economic use of the resource.
+- Annual production rate (ROM ore) to be constrained by processing capacities of 3.4Mtpy. - Ore cut-off grades of approximately 3.75% K2O (Area 1) and 3.50% K2O (Area 2) were utilized during the active mining phase for approximately 28 years of the project with ore going directly to the processing facility.
+Lower grade ores, down to 2.75% K2O, are placed in temporary low-grade stockpiles.
+Once active mining ceases in Area 1 and Area 2, the low-grade ore stockpiles will be reclaimed and sent to the processing facility.
+Low-grade ore stockpile reclamation will occur for roughly an additional 18 years. - Maximize economic use of the resource.

-Taking into consideration the above, mine-plans were developed (detailed further in Section 16) that use standard surface mining 'truck-shovel' techniques to mine the deposit.
-Mine development was scheduled using MineSight® software to generate a LOM schedule of waste and ore volumes.
+Taking into consideration the above, mine-plans were developed (detailed further in Section 16) using standard surface mining 'truck-shovel' techniques to mine the deposit.
+Mine development was scheduled using MineSight® software to generate an LOM schedule of waste and ore volumes.
 The mine-plan formed the basis of workforce demands and schedules leading ultimately to estimates of capital and operating costs.
-Taking into account commodity pricing and market conditions, a cash flow of revenues and direct and indirect costs for both the mine and the processing plant were developed, which ultimately led to an estimate of project economics and value.
+Taking into account commodity pricing and market conditions, a cash flow of revenues and direct and indirect costs for both the mine and the processing plant were developed, which ultimately led to an estimation of project economics and value.
 The mine-plan, at a prefeasibility level of assurance, was found to be of positive economic value and forms the basis of mineral reserves reported in Table 1.7.